Panel members at the 2013 IRA Annual Conference

 Kenji Hakuta, Ph.D., the Lee L. Jacks Professor of Education at Stanford University, email@example.com

-Peter Johnston, chair of the Department of Reading at the University of Albany, firstname.lastname@example.org
+Peter Johnston, Vincent O'Leary professor, Department of Reading, University at Albany, SUNY firstname.lastname@example.org

 Gloria Ladson-Billings, Ph.D., the Kellner Family Chair in Urban Education and Professor of Curriculum and Instruction and Educational Policy Studies at the University of Wisconsin-Madison, email@example.com

-Nonie Leseaux, Ph.D., the Marie and Max Kargman associate professor in Human Development and Urban Education Advancement at the Harvard Graduate School of Education, firstname.lastname@example.org
+Nonie Lesaux, Ph.D., the Marie and Max Kargman associate professor in Human Development and Urban Education Advancement at the Harvard Graduate School of Education, firstname.lastname@example.org

-Elizabeth Moje, Ph.D., associate dean for Research and Arthur F. Thurnau Professor in the School of Education at the University of Michigan, email@example.com
+Elizabeth Moje, Ph.D., associate dean for research and community engagement and Arthur F. Thurnau Professor in the School of Education at the University of Michigan, email@example.com

 Annemarie Sullivan Palincsar, Ph.D., the Jean and Charles Walgreen Jr. Chair of Reading and Literacy, Arthur F. Thurnau Professor, and Associate Dean of Academic Affairs at the University of Michigan, email@example.com